 Why Should I Participate?

 Nobody likes wasting food, and more than not liking it, the NRDC estimated that households of 4 wasted an average of $1,500 a year in 20202.
 More than saving money, you're helping promote planetary health and to reduce food insecurity.
 We aren't saying food waste won't happen, but one person being perfectly without food waste is less beneficial than lots of people actively working to reduce their food waste.
 Between the lesson and the activities, each week should only take about 1 hour.
+The course can be done at your own pace.

 This program has received funding from the Bloomberg American Health Initiative.